 By adding ground-up mica and marble to the microtopping, a contractor can create a monolithic look or a slightly mottled look with subtle movement, Poelker says.

 A multifaceted, multistep process

-The project got underway with extensive surface preparation that involved grinding the existing terrazzo in the center portion of the floors.
-It also meant sanding the wood flooring in the perimeter areas.
+The project started with extensive surface preparation that involved grinding the existing terrazzo in the center of the floors.
+It also meant sanding the wood flooring on the perimeter.
 A fiberglass scrim was installed along the joints where terrazzo met wood, to serve as reinforcement to prevent buckling or cracking of the new flooring above.

 Flooring installation began with troweling a high-strength epoxy slurry, made from epoxy and silica products from Elite Crete Systems.
 Following an overnight dry, they repaired, touched up, sanded and cleaned the epoxy surface.
 Then they applied Duraamen’s CP100, an acrylic copolymer primer.

 Contractors applied a second primer coat the next day, followed by the sprayable microtopping.
 When dry, they polished the surface with 100-grit resin pads.